Best of Hannity: Always Fighting for America - 7.4

 And we were able to get something very important done.

-Uh and actually some things happened after that was signed, Sean, where we're getting rid of certain missile research areas, certain missile testing sites.
+And actually, some things happened after that was signed, Sean, where we're getting rid of certain missile research areas, certain missile testing sites.

 They're getting rid of a lot.

-You know, in the lead up to this, and this was pretty amazing because obviously I'm a pretty strong critic of uh our news media country, but a lot had happened.
+You know, in the lead up to this, and this was pretty amazing because obviously I'm a pretty strong critic of our news media in the country.

-He had dismantled a nuclear test site.
+He had dismantled the nuclear test site.

 He crossed over the DMZ.

-He was willing, he you wouldn't have come here if he did not, if he was not willing to talk about denuclearization.
+You wouldn't have come here if he did not, if he was not willing to talk about denuclearization.

 That's right.

-So all of that happened before you walked in, and I don't remember that you sent cargo planes a cash.
+So all of that happened before you walked in, and I don't remember that you sent cargo planes of cash or gave anything really before the lead up.

 What's to treat badly?

-But some of the press would say he's meeting with them, and therefore he has a major loss.
+But some of the press would say he's meeting with them and therefore he has a major loss.

 I said, since when?

-And you know, others wanted to, it never worked out.
+And, you know, others wanted to, it never worked out.

 It probably never could have worked out.

-But uh we really have gotten a lot.
+But we really have gotten a lot.

-You haven't seen research, you haven't seen nuclear tests very importantly.
+You haven't seen nuclear tests, very importantly.

 Japan is very happy because they were being encircled.

-I mean, there was a period of time when they were going right over the middle of Japan, and we got our hostages back, and you're right, we didn't pay for that.
+I mean, there was a period of time when they were going right over the middle of Japan.

-That was the one thing, and Otto did not die in vain.
+And Otto did not die in vain.

-I actually believe, and I've gotten very friendly with Otto's parents, they're incredible people, devastated, as they, you know, as you would think, great parents.
+I actually believe, and I've gotten very friendly with Otto's parents.

-He's he was a great young man.
+He was a great young man.

-Because it crystallized when he came back in the condition, it crystallized so much to so many people, maybe even to the other side, frankly.
+It crystallized so much to so many people, maybe even to the other side, frankly.

 But I think that Otto truly did not die in vain.

-Bring it try and bring people into the room.
+Try and bring people into the room.

 So we got along very well.